ChandanaVaidya17/React-learning-projects/02counter/README.md

 Features
 - Increment Button: Increases the count by 1.
-- Decrement Button: Decreases the count by 1.
+- Decrement Button: Decreases the count by 1 but not when counter is 0.